TuXuuTT/glPl_testTask/README.md

-execute maven task with Valid credentials:
+execute maven task with valid credentials:

-mvn clean test -Duser.login="\<loginName\>" -Duser.password="\<loginPassword\>"
+mvn clean test -Duser.login=\<loginName\> -Duser.password=\<loginPassword\>s

 Chrome is used as default browser.
-If you want to run in firefox, just add to command line:
+If you want to run in Firefox, just add to command line:

 -DbrowserClient=ff

 Note:
-In case of provding invalid credentials test will fail.
+There are only 1 positive test.
+In case of providing invalid credentials test will fail.
 For testing negative scenario there should be another test method